sitamgithub-MSIT/MalDetect/README.md

 - `test_images/`: This directory contains the test images for testing the prediction task.
 - `app.py`: This file contains the code for the Flask web application.
 It contains the routes for the home page and the prediction page.

-- `setup.py`: This file contains the setup configuration for the project.
-It can install the project as a package using the `pip` package manager.
+- `setup.py`: This file contains the project's setup configuration.
+It can be installed as a package using the `pip` package manager.
 - `.env.example`: This file contains the example environment variables for the Flask web application.
 It is used as a template for the actual `.env` file.
 - `app.yaml`: This file contains the configuration for deploying the Flask app on Google Cloud Platform (GCP).
 - `Dockerfile`: This file contains the instructions for building the Docker image for the project.